-Under Chinese law, employers have the right to know the basic information of the employees that is directly related to the employment contract, and employees shall faithfully provide such information.
-There is no law or regulation that provides detailed definition of 'information related to the employment contract'.
+Under Chinese law, employers have the right to know the basic information of the employees that is directly related to the employment contract, and employees are required to faithfully provide such information.
+No law or regulation provides a detailed definition of 'information related to the employment contract'.
 Employees may refuse to provide information that is not relevant to the employment contract, such as religious belief.